Last updated on August 16, 2026

 Blightsteel Colossus

 Blightsteel Colossus is a big guy who can theoretically finish any game in a single hit, no matter how much life your opponent has left.
 Itโ€™s almost the very definition of a battlecruiser card, especially as its colorless color identity lets it be played basically everywhere.
 Poison counters are pretty controversial at casual tables, and Blightsteel is a big reason for that!
-Doesnโ€™t stop it being a sweet card, though.
+Doesnโ€™t stop it from being a sweet card, though.

 #3.
 Avacyn, Angel of Hope